 So what the heck did I say?

 - Maybe that friend or family member giving you $10K makes you feel eternally grateful, and you should.
-But if this person is not accredited investor and hence does not have the net worth to absorb the loss, I don’t believe you should be taking that money.
+But if this person is not an accredited investor and hence does not have the net worth to absorb the loss, I don’t believe you should be taking that money.

-- #1 reason, unsophisticated investors don’t truly understand the risks and require a disproportionate amount of handholding.
+- #1 reason unsophisticated investors don’t truly understand the risks and require a disproportionate amount of handholding.
 You end up paying the price down the road in legal and administrative expenses for taking that money.

 - No proxy, no single point of management for those small investments, so you have to chase them down for documents, signatures, votes.
-This act of “herding cats” (as one of my friends puts it) detracts you from what you should be doing – developing product and finding early paying beta customers.
+This act of “herding cats” (as one of my friends puts it) detracts you from what you should be doing – developing the product and finding early paying customers.

 - Early employees endure constant changes in strategy, daily uncertainty, stress, failures, mistakes.
 They do what it takes to make the founders successful.
 I can’t stress enough the weight of this point, having seen 200+ of my startup brothers and sisters throughout my career serve their companies.
-Just look what most startups do to the health of early employees!
+Just look at what most startups do to the health of early employees!

-You don’t have to agree with me and I don’t expect you to, but I have been long enough in this game and paid my dues to have formed this view.
+You don’t have to agree with me, and I don’t expect you to, but I have been long enough in this game and paid my dues to have formed this view.